vprashar2929/kepler/docs/configuration/configuration.md

 ## 🖥️ Command-line Flags

 You can configure Kepler by passing flags when starting the service.
-The following flags are available:
+The following flags are available

 | Flag | Description | Default | Values |
 |------|-------------|---------|--------|